 The acceptability of language in marketing communications can vary according to the word used, the medium in which it appears and other factors, such as tone, that might affect how consumers view it.
 Some words are unlikely ever to be acceptable marketing communications, but for others much will depend on the overall impression of the ad.

 Marketers should bear in mind that a word’s impact can be heavily influenced by the context in which it is used.
 For example, the ASA did not investigate complaints when Unilever described Pot Noodle as being “the slag of all snacks” but upheld complaints when the claim changed to “Hurt me you slag”, because it considered the allusion to sexual violence to be unacceptable (Unilever Bestfoods UK Ltd, 28 August 2002).
-See Sexual Violence.
+See Sexual and Domestic Violence.

 In the past, the ASA has judged “bloody”, “shag”, “slag”, “piss”, “pee” and “balls” to be acceptable when targeted appropriately.
 Marketers are nevertheless urged to take care when using expletives and should note that even mild swearwords might offend in certain circumstances.
 In 2007, the ASA considered complaints about the phrase “WHERE THE BLOODY HELL ARE YOU?” and concluded that, whilst it was acceptable in newspapers and targeted media, it should not appear in posters, because they were likely to be seen by children (Australian Tourist Board t/a Tourism Australia, 28 March 2007).